hicops/hicops/docs/contributing.md

 7. Your changes will be reviewed and merged into the `hicops:develop`.

 ## Technical Support
-Please open an [issue](https://github.com/pcdslab/hicops/issues).
-Make sure to include any logs, screenshots and/or helpful observations.
+If you want to report a bug or request a feature, please open an [issue](https://github.com/pcdslab/hicops/issues).
+If reporting a bug, please make sure to include any logs, screenshots and/or helpful observations.
 Also, do not forget to describe the dataset(s), database, steps performed etc. so that the issue can be reproduced.

 ## Commercial Use License
 Please acquire a commercial use license from [FIU Technology Transfer Office](http://research.fiu.edu/ored/).